Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 Hitori mumbles an apology.

 His father continues eating through clenched teeth, grey hair hanging sharply over his eyes and shoulders tight.
 Something sour bleeds into the air.
 Hitori’s mother sighs—pitying—before she finally sets her mirror down.
-Her makeup looks as fraudulent as her sentimentality, and she’s too preoccupied with her vanity to pay him or anything else further concern.
+Her makeup looks as fraudulent as her sentimentality, and not even five minutes later, she’s too preoccupied with her vanity again to pay him or anything else further concern.
 A sinking disappointment flames the dining room as Hitori’s heart sprints dangerously in his chest, then creeps into his throat, rattling like bones.
 The snow falls heavier outside, and another familiar burn trickles over his skin.

 Hasn’t this all happened before?
 These brief moments of reunion with his family—merely bitter, fleeting seconds—always worming into his life.
 Is this another nightmare, branded in memory, ?
 Is he dreaming again?
 Is any of this as authentic as it feels?